benjohnbarnes/Service/README.md

 public typealias VehicleTaxService = Service<VehicleNumberPlate, Result<VehicleTaxDetails, Error>>
 ```

 You should model the `Input` and `Output` domains with strong types appropriate to the service.
-Much of the value of a service is how it **defines the language used to interact with it**.
+Much of the value of a service is how it can use types to **defines the language clients use to interact with it**.

+In this case the service `Output` is a Swift `Result` with a generic `Error`.
+A service is free to have any `Output` type.
+If using a `Result` you might want to provide a specific `Error` type better informing call sites about the potential faulure cases they must handle.

 ### Use a `Service`